GouthamKrishnaVangala/bstack_feature_poc/readme.md

 3. Add "user" and "key" in bstack.suite.conf.ts to connect to browserstack cloud

-4. To Build the js files  Run-- "tsc" (if typescript is globally installed) or "node_modules\.bin\tsc"

-5. Run -- npm run bstack
+4. Run -- npm run bstack

-6. Verify the results in Browserstack site.
+5. Verify the results in Browserstack site.